Skip to content

 Mode Start with Use when

-TUI bullpen You want a full-screen workspace, autocomplete popup, scrollback, and the optional bot operator panel.
+TUI bullpen You want a full-screen workspace, autocomplete popup, and scrollback.

 Shell bullpen shell You want a lightweight REPL with command history but no full-screen UI.